JetBrains/guide/site/ai/article/junie/index.md

 As we mentioned, you can define your coding conventions and best practices in a `.junie/guidelines.md` file located at the root of your project.
 Junie will automatically follow these guidelines when generating code.

 ## Python

+We have three examples for you to try for Python.
+Firstly a Django project, then a Fast API project and finally a Jupyter notebook project.

 ### Example One - Quick Start Guide for Django Projects